ywj3493/WebPage/README.md

 4. map
 5. awesom detailpage

-1~3 function is must with simple detail page;
+- 1~3 function is must with simple detail page
-1~5 function will be awesome!!
+- 1~5 function will be awesome!!

 ## Getting Started